weaveworks/scope/site/installing.md

 ###<a name="docker-compose-cloud"></a>Using Docker Compose with Weave Cloud

+First, obtain a service-token from Weave Cloud by signing up at [https://cloud.weave.works](https://cloud.weave.works/).

 To install Scope on your local Docker machine with Weave Cloud and use Docker Compose, run the following commands, using one of the two fragments below.

     SCOPE_SERVICE_TOKEN=<token>  docker-compose up -d

 Where,

-* `SCOPE_SERVICE_TOKEN=<token>` is the token that was sent to you when you signed up.
+* `SCOPE_SERVICE_TOKEN=<token>` is the token that you obtained when you signed up.

 Scope needs to be installed onto every machine that you want to monitor.
 Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

-After it’s been launched, open your web browser to [https://cloud.weave.works](https://cloud.weave.works) and login using your email.
-Click 'My Scope' in the top right-hand corner to see the Scope user interface.
+After it’s been launched, open your web browser to [https://cloud.weave.works](https://cloud.weave.works) and login.
+Click 'View Instance' in the top right-hand corner to see the Scope user interface.

 **Docker Compose Format Version 1:**